Did Adele Cancel Fireworks For The Rest Of Tour After Her Son Was Hurt?

-Adele canceled the fireworks at her concert in Perth, Australia and for the rest of her Adele Live tour after her four-year-old son Angelo was injured, getting hit the eye with debris.
+Adele canceled the fireworks at her concert in Perth, Australia and for the rest of her Adele Live tour after her four-year-old son Angelo was injured by getting hit the eye with debris.

 Fireworks were being tested for Adele’s concert in Perth, Australia when her toddler son Angelo was hit in the eye with debris.
 Adele immediately canceled the fireworks for the show the night and for the rest of her Adele Live tour.